85Dimas85/reposync_mirror/README.md

 # reposync_mirror
-It will not work after pulling
+It will not work after downloading